Alexis Marigny

 (MARIN-EE)

-I've carried it into my work, breaking down public policy, chasing breaking news and breaking my back to hold leaders accountable.
-In my time at WBRZ, my team was nominated for a Regional Suncoast Emmy for our coverage of the kidnapping and killing of a young mother and her daughters, a difficult story the required empathy and professionalism.
+I've carried it into my work, breaking down public policy, chasing breaking news, and working hard to hold leaders accountable.
+In my time at WBRZ, my team was nominated for a Regional Suncoast Emmy for our coverage of the kidnapping and killing of a young mother and her daughters, a difficult story that required empathy and professionalism.

-I am most proud of a story I worked on with award winning photographer/editor Joel Bruce, about the Texas casino industry, or lack thereof.
-I won't give away too much, just give it watch here!
+I am most proud of a story I worked on with award-winning photographer/editor Joel Bruce, about the Texas casino industry, or lack thereof.
+I won't give away too much, just watch it here!

-I graduated from Loyola University New Orleans with a B.A. journalism and a minor political science.
-My senior year I received the Bonomo Outstanding School of Mass Communication Student award and the 2022 Press Club Scholarship.
-That meant I had mentors that pushed and inspired me to become a better journalist.
+I graduated from Loyola University New Orleans with a B.A. in journalism and a minor in political science.
+In my senior year, I received the Bonomo Outstanding School of Mass Communication Student award and the 2022 Press Club Scholarship.
+That meant I had mentors who pushed and inspired me to become a better journalist.

 While attending Loyola, I worked at the Louisiana State Senate as a Head Page.
 That's when I found my love for Baton Rouge.
 I communicated daily with state officials and sat through countless legislative sessions and read bills like they were the latest, greatest best seller.
 They were to me!

-I knew I loved news when I was a girl.
-I grew up in post Katrina, southeast Louisiana.
+I knew I loved the news when I was a girl.
+I grew up in post-Katrina, southeast Louisiana.
 At that point, local news was more enchanting than Scooby-Doo.
-I read lower-thirds instead of Magic Tree House and still look up to the Investigative Reporter I watched that taught me about accountability, doggedness and humility when it mattered.
+I read lower-thirds instead of Magic Tree House and still look up to the Investigative Reporter I watched that taught me about accountability, doggedness, and humility when it mattered.

 In all of these seasons of life, I've had a great team by my side.
-Knowing the value of your desk-mate is the difference between a powerful story and okay. assignment.
+Knowing the value of your desk-mate is the difference between a powerful story and an okay one. assignment.
 Meeting people from across Louisiana’s lush, rich culture is my greatest privilege, and I can’t wait to tell your story, with a camera and a mic.